kyranf/robotarmyfactorio/README.md

-# Robot Army mod for Factorio V0.18
+# Robot Army mod for Factorio V1.1+

 ## Version
-0.4.5,
+0.4.6,
-Known to be compatible with Factorio v0.18.36.
-Requires at least v0.18.27 due to mod script API changes.
+Known to be compatible with Factorio v1.1.1.
+Requires at least v1.1.1 due to mod script API changes and tech name changes.

 ## Description